Closed for Memorial Day

 How Do I?

 All Meriden residents are eligible for a library card.
-You can fill out the online form located HERE or bring the following to the Visitor Services Desk:
+Bring the following to the Visitor Services Desk:

-• Adults require one form of photo identification such as a driver’s license, state photo ID, or passport; AND one of the following: Meriden utility or tax bill; any mail item delivered to Meriden home address; mortgage or lease agreement; or CT motor vehicle registration.
+• Adults require one form of photo identification such as a driver’s license, CT non-driver ID, or passport listing Meriden residence; Or a photo ID and one of the following: Meriden utility or tax bill; any mail item delivered to Meriden home address; mortgage or lease agreement; or CT motor vehicle registration.

 • Children under the age of 18 require parent or legal guardian information and one form of identification showing child’s name on it such as: social security card, birth certificate, or insurance card; OR one of the following: student report card, school schedule, or school ID.